Tool Learning 1 - Use Fuzzilli on Real Targets

 $ make #official repo say we should use "make qjs" here

-I encountered some issues here, so I think this should be build on MacOS (which set default to use clang to compiler):
+I encountered some issues here, so I think this should be built on macOS (which uses clang as the default compiler):

-Build on Ubuntu failed, I am still figuring why and how to fix this.
-It seems not supported to use clang to build QuickJS on Ubuntu (set default to use gcc, but gcc not support -fsanitize-coverage=trace-pc-guard, and only clang supports this.
+The build on Ubuntu failed, and I am still figuring out why and how to fix it.
+It seems clang is not supported for building QuickJS on Ubuntu.
+GCC is the default compiler, but GCC does not support -fsanitize-coverage=trace-pc-guard; only clang supports it.

-On ubuntu, if make by using make qjs (follow the instruction on here), the error is different.
+On Ubuntu, if you build using make qjs (following the instructions here), the error is different.

-It seems very near to the success, but I stuck on here.
+It seems very close to success, but I am stuck here.

 1